 In the year 2011 he founded the Anatolian-Persian duo with the turkish Baglama master Levent Özdemir.
 The two virtuosos play mainly their own compositions together.
 He also founded in 2015 the Flamenco-Persian Ensemble Chachipen together with significant spanish musicians from Andalusia.

 The solo work is also a focus of his musical activities.
-In 2014, he appeared as a Kamancheh soloist in the performance of the 5th Symphony of Awet Terterjan with the State Orchestra of Braunschweig in the town hall of Braunschweig.
+In 2014, he appeared as a kamancheh soloist in the performance of the 5th Symphony of Awet Terterjan with the State Orchestra of Braunschweig in the town hall of Braunschweig.
+2021 he has been as kamancheh soloist on tour in the Netherlands with Cappella Amsterdam with concerts among others in Muziekgebouw Amsterdam.

-Both of his solo kamancheh CDs, Ferne 2020 and Unknown Nearness 2021, received the most respected and prestigious German Record Critics Award "Preis der deutschen Schallplattenkritik".
+All of Misagh´s kamancheh CDs, Ferne 2020, Unknown Nearness 2021 and Qanat 2022, received the most respected German Record Critics Award "Preis der deutschen Schallplattenkritik".